Martin13025/Martin13025/README.md

 ## React developer | Systems Analyst

-I am a **full stack web developer** passionate about **building scalable, high-performance applications** that deliver seamless user experiences.
+I am a **React developer** passionate about **building scalable, high-performance applications** that deliver seamless user experiences.
 With expertise across **frontend and backend technologies**, I design data-driven solutions that are efficient, maintainable, and optimized for both performance and search visibility.

 **Frontend Expertise:** Skilled in **React, Next.js, TypeScript, JavaScript, HTML, CSS, and SASS**, I create dynamic, responsive, and interactive UIs.